16465735509

 SBM Gallery

-Representing living artists working in multiple disciplines.
+Representing a community of living artists working in multiple disciplines.

 SBM Gallery showcases thematic group and solo exhibitions of established and emerging artists who create artwork that address issues of community, justice, and love.
+The gallery exists to support creativity in the pursuit of liberation for all.

 SBM Gallery is a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Contributions for the charitable purposes of SBM Gallery must be made payable to “Fractured Atlas” only and are tax-deductible to the extent permitted by law.